How to Choose a Motorcycle Helmet for Daily Riding

 Daily riding often includes changing light.
 You may ride in morning sunlight, shaded streets, cloudy conditions, or evening light.
 A clear visor helps with normal visibility, while a dual visor setup can be useful when brightness changes during the same ride.

-The A128 is the most relevant Cyril option if you want a modular helmet with a clear outer shield and inner sun visor.
-If you prefer a fixed full face helmet, the FF357 and R1-PRO are more direct options to compare.
+Cyril A128 is the most relevant option if you want a modular helmet with a clear outer shield and inner sun visor.
+If you prefer a fixed full face helmet, Cyril Mad Shark and Cyril R1-PRO are more direct options to compare.

 Whatever helmet you choose, check visor clarity before riding.
 Dust, scratches, fingerprints, and residue can affect your view, especially in bright or low-light conditions.